Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Generative Predictive Control

 The previous section shows that we can think of the mean of the SPC sampling distribution, $\tilde{U}_k$, as being drawn from the state-conditioned optimal action distribution

 This leads to a natural question: can we train a generative model to produce $\bar{U}_k$ directly?
 In addition to imitating the SPC update process, such a generative model

-parameterized by network weights $\theta$, would maintain a structure compatible to the flow matching and diffusion models used in behavior cloning \citep{chi2023diffusion, fu2024mobile, zhao2023learning, black2024pi_0}.
+parameterized by network weights $\theta$, would maintain a structure compatible with the flow matching and diffusion models used in behavior cloning \cite{chi2023diffusion, fu2024mobile, zhao2023learning, black2024pi_0}.

-\begin{remark} Behavior cloning methods condition on observations $y = h(x)$ (or a history of such observations) rather than a full state estimate \citep{chi2023diffusion}.
-While we write $p_\theta(U \mid x)$ for notational simplicity, the GPC framework can also be applied to observation conditioning.
-In fact, our implementation uses observations $h(x)$ rather than the full state $x$, as detailed in Appendix~\ref{apx:example_details}. \end{remark}
+\begin{remark} Behavior cloning methods condition on observations $y = h(x)$ (or a history of observations) rather than a full state estimate \cite{chi2023diffusion}.
+While we write $p_\theta(U \mid x)$ for notational simplicity, the GPC framework works with observation conditioning.
+In fact, our implementation uses observations $h(x)$ rather than the full state $x$. \end{remark}

 This is the basic idea behind GPC.
 We use data ($\bar{U}_k, x_k$) from running SPC in simulation to train a flow matching model \eqref{eq:gpc_param_model}.
 This model is characterized by a vector field